-Through a variety of learning activities Students will practice locating, evaluating, and citing resources.
-Students will also learn digital citizenship.
-Additionally, students will practice choosing books for both research and independent reading.
+Through a variety of learning activities students will: practice locating, evaluating, and citing resources; practice choosing books for both research and independent reading; and learn how to be responsible digital citizens.

 Cultural Awareness Rotation

 Description: Cultural Awareness is an 8-day course designed to raise student awareness, understanding, and appreciation of cultural diversity.
 In this course, students will be challenged to consider and modify their perceptions of culture, stereotypes, and individual differences through exposure to cooperative and team-building exercises, multimedia resources, and handson activities.